 The combination of chocolate and fruits are always wonderful; it is like double delight!
-If you are a chocolate lover, check out my Super moist Dark Chocolate truffle cake, Chocolate strawberry cake, Mocha Rum Cake, Black forest cake, Mahogany cake, Chocolate Brownies etc. Like all celebration cakes, this Chocolate Orange cake also takes a bit of time, but let me assure you, it is worth all the efforts and time.
+If you are a chocolate lover, check out my Super moist Dark Chocolate truffle cake, Chocolate strawberry cake, Mocha Rum Cake, Black forest cake, Mahogany cake, Honey Cake, Chocolate Brownies etc. Like all celebration cakes, this Chocolate Orange cake also takes a bit of time, but let me assure you, it is worth all the efforts and time.
 This recipe for Chocolate Orange cake is adapted from an old Chocolate sponge recipe and is moist and spongy at the same time.

 This Chocolate Orange cake has rich and deep flavours, and although little dense, it is fluffy with a nice crumb.
 I loved the light bitter bites of Orange rind in the cake, that adds punch and gives the perfect contrast to the rich chocolate and orangey flavours.
-You might also like my Orange cake, Carrot Apple Cake, or other tea cakes and fruit cakes like Traditional Christmas Fruit cake, Dates and Banana cake, Pineapple swiss roll or Dates Carrot cake.
+You might also like my Orange cake, Carrot Apple Cake, Soft Cinnamon Rolls, or other tea cakes and fruit cakes like Traditional Christmas Fruit cake, Dates and Banana cake, Pineapple swiss roll or Dates Carrot cake.
 Please check my youtube link for video recipes for Truffle cake and Easy christmas cake.